alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-02-activity-transitions.md

 ---
 layout: post
-title: Introduction to Activity Transitions
+title: Implementing Activity Transitions in Android Lollipop
 ---

-## The `android.transition` Framework
+### `android.transition`

 Before we dive into the new Activity Transition APIs, it helps to have a high-level understanding of the Transitions framework on which they depend.
 The Transition framework makes it possible to animate between different UI states in your application in a more declarative manner.
 The framework is built around three core entities: Scene root, scenes, and Transitions.
 A scene defines a given layout state of an application's UI, whereas a transition defines a change from one scene to another.